Look Back to Reason Forward: Revisitable Memory for Long-Context LLM Agents: Method

 A primary challenge in training memory-augmented agents is the sparse and delayed nature of supervision.
 For instance, a reward signal based solely on the final answer's correctness provides weak guidance for the many intermediate steps leading to it.
 To address this, we analyzed the agent's reasoning process and made the key observations: (1) In GRPO optimization, there are multiple rollouts for a single query $Q$ and document set $\{c_t\}_{t=0}^{T-1}$, yet they explore different reasoning paths leading to different answers.
 (2) At each given step $t$, the agent across different trajectories sees the same external context $(Q, c_t)$ but maintains a different internal state $s_t$.
 In this situation, the agent's task is to integrate the current context with its evolving state to approach the correct answer.

-Based on this insight, we introduce reinforcement learning with multi-level rewards (RLMLR), an RL algorithm tailored for the optimization of LLM memory agents.
-As illustrated in Figure~\ref{fig:reward_design}(b), this algorithm comprises two main components: a trajectory-level reward that evaluates the final outcome, and a dense, step-level state reward designed to shape the agent's intermediate behaviors by measuring relative information gain.
+\syr{Based on this insight, we implement a multi-level reward formulation tailored for the robust optimization of memory agents.} As illustrated in Figure~\ref{fig:reward_design}(b), this algorithm comprises two main components: a trajectory-level reward that evaluates the final outcome, and a dense, step-level state reward designed to shape the agent's intermediate behaviors by measuring relative information gain.
 These rewards are normalized across the corresponding trajectories and steps to acquire the overall advantage for group relative policy optimization (GRPO) \citep{deepseekmath} optimization.